k3lp/NPuzzle6379176/README.md

 *	To solve the puzzle, a user must tap a tile adjacent to this blank tile.
 This tile will then move to the blank space.
 *	The app’s front side displays a simple game menu button.
 Clicking this will activate a menu and allow the user to reset the puzzle to a shuffled state, change the difficulty or quit the current game and pick another image.
 *	When a game is finished, the app displays either a fail or a win screen/popup.
-*	The app can run multiple games at the same time.
+*	The app can continue the game where you left off.